 Welcome to the Australian Embassy, Berlin

-Australia has a warm and significant bilateral relationship with Germany.
-We have wide-ranging dialogue and cooperation with Germany, which ranks ninth among Australia's trading partners.
+We have wide-ranging dialogue and cooperation with Germany, which ranks among Australia's leading trading partners.
 We have a strong and expanding investment relationship.
-Germany is Australia's fifth largest source of foreign direct investment and Australia's fourth largest investment destination.
+Germany is a major source of foreign direct investment in Australia and one of Australia's largest investment destinations.

 Germany has been a significant source of migrants to Australia.
 Germans and Australians have wide-ranging interest in each other's culture.
 Australia is one of the most popular overseas destinations for German tourists and students.
 The Government is keen to expand existing links with Germany, including in traditional and new commercial spheres.

 The Australia-Germany Research Network launch was a fantastic evening filled with lively conversation, inspiring speakers and exceptional music from Australian musicians!
 Australia and Germany have extensive, high-calibre and longstanding research connections that will continue to grow.
 The Australia-Germany Research Network will strengthen existing research connections and provide a platform for developing new relationships.
 This was the key theme of the Research Network launch evening, for a gathering of over 200 people from across disciplines and from more than 50 universities and research organisations.